Cristina Yang: Storylines and character

-Cristina Yang is introduced as a graduate from Stanford University and a fellow surgical intern to Meredith Grey (Ellen Pompeo), Izzie Stevens (Katherine Heigl), Alex Karev (Justin Chambers) and George O'Malley (T. R. Knight); the five of them working under resident Miranda Bailey (Chandra Wilson).
-An atheistic competitive intern of Korean-American ancestry, she first desired to become a doctor after a childhood car accident which killed her biological father.
-Yang also had dyslexia, and was raised in Beverly Hills, California by her mother and supportive Jewish stepfather.
-She has a B.A. from Smith College, an M.D. from Stanford University and a Ph.D. from University of California, Berkeley, making her a "double doctor".
-While her emotional pragmatism, competitive perfectionism, and logical nature lead many to view her as a cutthroat "robot," Cristina hits it off with Meredith on their first day and the pair soon become best friends and each other's "person," sharing the same "dark and twisty" view of life and sense of humor.
+Cristina Yang is introduced as a graduate from Stanford University and a fellow surgical intern to Meredith Grey (Ellen Pompeo), Izzie Stevens (Katherine Heigl), Alex Karev (Justin Chambers) and George O'Malley (T. R. Knight).
+They work under resident Miranda Bailey (Chandra Wilson).
+Yang is of Korean-American ancestry.
+She has dyslexia.
+She first desired to become a doctor after a childhood car accident which killed her biological father.
+Yang was raised in Beverly Hills, California by her mother and supportive Jewish stepfather.
+She used to be an atheist.
+She has a B.A. from Smith College, an M.D. from Stanford University and a Ph.D. from University of California, Berkeley.
+While many view her as a cutthroat "robot", Cristina becomes close friends with Meredith, who shares her sense of humor and outlook on life.

-During her internship, Cristina has an on and off relationship with the chief of cardiothoracic surgery Preston Burke (Isaiah Washington) that leads to an accidental pregnancy.
-Yang schedules an abortion without telling him about the pregnancy due to Burke's behavior towards their lack of relationship status.
-However, Yang experiences an ectopic pregnancy and Burke discovers the pregnancy after Yang collapses from a burst fallopian tube while in the O.R.
-Burke and Yang resume their relationship in the aftermath of her miscarriage.
-Burke gets shot after a "shooting" at the hospital and needs surgery.
-After Burke is shot in the arm and develops a hand tremor, Yang helps him cover it up by forming a covert partnership wherein she performs most of his surgeries.
-Yang initially denies involvement during a confrontation, but then confesses everything to Richard Webber (James Pickens Jr.), the chief of surgery.
-Yang's actions jeopardize Burke's chances of becoming chief, which he views as a huge betrayal.
-After a short breakup, Yang breaks the silence and Burke proposes marriage, which Yang accepts after eight days of hesitation.
-When the wedding day comes, Yang has a moment of panic before she is about to walk down the aisle but Burke leaves her because he was not sure if she was ready to commit.
-Burke then disappears and is not seen again until later in the series.
-Yang then proceeds to go on her honeymoon to Hawaii with Meredith to recover, returning to discover that Burke has disappeared from her life and transferred to a different hospital.
+During her internship, Cristina has an on-and-off relationship with the chief of cardiothoracic surgery Preston Burke (Isaiah Washington) that leads to an accidental pregnancy.
+Yang secretly schedules an abortion but, before she can get it, suffers an ectopic pregnancy and a burst fallopian tube.
+Burke gets shot after a shooting at the hospital and is left with a hand tremor, so Yang performs surgeries on his behalf.
+She is confronted by Richard Webber (James Pickens Jr.), the chief of surgery, and confesses to doing this.
+Burke, feeling betrayed by her confession, breaks up with her temporarily but proposes marriage, which Yang accepts after eight days.
+On the wedding day, Burke leaves her because he was not sure if she was ready to commit.
+Yang goes on a honeymoon to Hawaii with Meredith to recover, returning to discover that Burke has transferred to a different hospital.